 - Lesson 11: Markets for Factor Inputs

-Your final grade in this course will be based on four quizzes, three written assignments, a midterm examination, and a final examination.
-You must achieve an overall course grade of at least a “D” (50 percent) and a grade of at least 50 percent on the final examination.
+Your final grade in this course will be based on four quizzes, two written assignments, and a final examination.
+You must achieve an overall course grade of at least D (50 percent) and a grade of at least 50 percent on the final examination.
 If your grade on the final examination is below 50 percent, you will not receive credit for the course, even in your overall course grade exceeds “D” (50 percent).
 The weighting of the composite mark is as follows:

 To learn more about assignments and examinations, please refer to Athabasca University's online Calendar.

 Pindyck, R. S., & Rubinfeld, D. L. (2017).
 Microeconomics (9th ed.).
 Upper Saddle River, NJ: Pearson Education, Inc. ISBN 978-0-13-418424-1

 Pindyck, R. S., Rubinfeld, D. L., Suslow, V. Y., & Hamilton, J. H. (2017) Study Guide for Microeconomics (9th ed.).
 Upper Saddle River, NJ: Pearson Education, Inc. ISBN 978-0-13-474112-3

 A print version of the eTexts may be available for purchase from the publisher through a direct-to-student link provided on the course website; you can also acquire the textbook on your own if you wish.